 Shiloh heaved multiple Personal bests of 13.20, 13.35, and 13.45m at the High-Performance #4 meet in Chula Vista.
 Her best throw of 13.45m was above the SEA Games bronze qualification mark set by the PSC/POC Taskforce of 13.36m.
 Chula Vista is where the US and several other National teams have their training facility.

-Shiloh needs a mark of 55.96m to qualify for the 2021 SEA Games in her primary event the Hammer.
-She has improved the Phi Record from 50.55 to 53.63m so far this year.
+Shiloh needs a mark of 55.96m to qualify for the 2021 SEA Games in her primary event, the Hammer.
+However, she has improved the Phi Record from 50.55 to 53.63m so far this year.

-Shiloh is the only female thrower who has made the qualification criteria in the Women’s Throwing events for the Philippines.
-As none of the other female throwers obtained an automatic bronze medal qualification by winning a medal in the 2019 SEA Games.
-Evalyn Palabrica and Cerah Moren need to surpass the 51.80m SEA Games bronze qualification mark in the Women’s Javelin.
+Shiloh is the only female thrower who has made the qualification criteria in the Women’s Throwing events for the Philippines as none of the other female throwers obtained an automatic bronze medal qualification by winning a medal in the 2019 SEA Games.
+Evalyn Palabrica and Cerah Moren must surpass the 51.80m SEA Games bronze qualification mark in the Women’s Javelin.

-The PATAFA had requested a maximum of 25 women in its entry by numbers list for the PSC/POC Taskforce on the 13th of March 2021.
+The PATAFA had requested a maximum of 25 women in its entry by numbers list for the PSC/POC Taskforce on March 13, 2021.

 Shiloh Corrales-Nelson smashes own Hammer Throw Record (video)

-Shiloh Corrales-Nelson showed consistency securing her 2nd ever best performance in the Hammer with 53.63m, just 15cm away from her National Record set just over 2 weeks ago.
-Shiloh’s performance landed her 4th in the Big West.
+Shiloh Corrales-Nelson showed consistency, securing her 2nd ever best Performance in the Hammer with 53.63m, just 15cm away from her National Record set just over two weeks ago.
+Shiloh’s Performance landed her 4th in the Big West.
 Emily Hallett of Cal Poly won in 58.82m.

 08.05.21 Pinoyathletics Track Talk Shiloh Corrales-Nelson Interview

-Shiloh Corrales Nelson smashes own Hammer Throw Record
+Shiloh Corrales Nelson smashes their own Hammer Throw Record

-The 19-year-old closed in on the tough SEA Games 55.96m Bronze Medal standard.
+The 19-year-old closed in on the challenging SEA Games 55.96m Bronze Medal standard.